-In Crestwood, employment law means those laws covering employee and employer relationships, as well as independent contractors.
-Such laws regulate employment matters like hiring, wage levels, and termination policies.
-Employers and employees in Crestwood should have an understanding of the employment laws.
+Employment law refers to the body of laws in Crestwood that regulate employees, employers, and independent contractors.
+Such laws control employment matters like hiring, wage levels, and termination policies.
+Employers and employees in Crestwood must have an understanding of the employment laws.

 "At-Will" vs. Contract Employment Terms

-"At-will" employment is the most common form of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
-So long as the reasons are not in violation of law, either the employee or the employer can terminate the position at any time under an "at-will" arrangement.
-If an employment contract exists between the parties, state and federal laws will determine the validity and enforcement of the contract terms for people living in Crestwood.
+"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
+"At-will" employment means that either the employer or the employee can terminate the position at any given time, even without a particular reason, so long as the termination does not violate the law When the parties use an employment contract, the terms of employment will be controlled by their state and federal laws, as applied to people living in Crestwood.

 Anti-Discrimination laws in Crestwood

-Laws which make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Crestwood citizens.
-People who live and work in Crestwood must follow laws which make it illegal to discriminate on the basis of certain categories.
+Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Crestwood citizens.
+People who live and work in Crestwood must follow laws which make it illegal to discriminate on the basis of particular categories.
 These categories include race, gender, age, national origin, and disability.